-In some cases, courses may be counted both for Religion credit and for collaborative program credit, with permission of the Director of Graduate Studies.
-Decisions about the fulfilment of the requirements are made by the Graduate Director at the Department and by the Director of each collaborative program.
+In some cases, courses may be counted both for Religion credit and for collaborative specialization credit, with permission of the Director of Graduate Studies.
+Decisions about the fulfilment of the requirements are made by the Graduate Director at the Department and by the Director of each collaborative specialization.

-The Department is currently associated with the following collaborative programs:
+The Department is currently associated with the following collaborative specializations: